mathigon/textbooks/content/sequences/content.md

 Equations like this are called __explicit equations__.
 Later in this course, you will learn how to convert between recursive and explicit equations.

+{.todo} Recursive rules can help us generate multiple sequential terms in a sequence but are not helpful in determining a particular single term.
+Consider the sequence: 3,5,7,…,an.
+The recursive rule for this sequence is an=an−1+2.
+What if we want to find the 100th term?
+The recursive rule only allows us to find a term in the sequence if we know the previous term.
+An nth term or general rule, however, will allow us to find the 100th term by replacing n in the formula with 100.
+However if we were only interested in the 100th term of the sequence, we would have to calculate all terms up to 100.
+It would be much easier if we had an equation that tells us any term of the sequence, without calculating all the previous ones.

 ---

 ### Action Sequence Photography